-House Bill No. by Representative Farnum seeks to amend and reenact R.S.
-47:1407 while enacting R.S.
+This bill amends and reenacts R.S.
+47:1407 and enacts R.S.
 47:1515 and 1676(M) to address the enforcement and adjudication of tax matters in Louisiana.
-The bill expands the jurisdiction of the Board of Tax Appeals to include various tax-related matters, such as appeals for redetermination of assessments, waiver of penalties, and claims against the state.
-Notably, it specifies that the Board will not have jurisdiction over class action lawsuits against the Department of Revenue, thereby limiting the types of cases that can be brought before it.
+It expands the jurisdiction of the Board of Tax Appeals to include various tax-related issues, such as appeals for redetermination of assessments, waiver of penalties, and claims against the state.
+Notably, the bill specifies that the Board will not have jurisdiction over class action lawsuits against the Department of Revenue, thereby limiting the types of cases that can be brought before it.

 HB416 Engrossed: